b3lial/amiga-demo1/README.md

 is not deactivated and kickstart APIs are used to write on screen.
 Implements the following effects:

-* Shows stars, a planet and text scrolls in from right to left.
+* Shows stars, a planet and an advanced text scroller from right to left.
   Characters are loaded from a custom font painted by myself ;)
 * When text scroller has finished, the screen fades to white
 * When the screen is completely white, it fades back and displays